Cell Proliferation and Gene Expression in Regards to Vilon

 Studies suggest that Vilon may affect gene expression and, more specifically, programmed cell death (apoptosis).
 One laboratory experiment reported that the peptide reduced the apoptotic death of spleen lymphocytes in rats caused by irradiation.[1]

-Vilon Peptide and Aging
+Vilon Peptide and Cell Aging

 Vilon Peptide and the Immune System

-In another trial, Vilon was suggested by researchers to increase the expression of lymphocyte differentiation marker CD5 in thymic cells.
+In another study, Vilon was suggested by researchers to increase the expression of lymphocyte differentiation marker CD5 in thymic cells.
 It appeared to induce T-cells precursor differentiation towards CD4+ T-helpers.[9]
 CD4+ T-helper cells are a type of white blood cell that plays a crucial role in the immune response by activating and coordinating the activity of other immune cells.
 Vilon was suggested to stimulate the expression of argyrophilic proteins in nucleolar organizer regions of thymocytes and epithelial cells and promote thymocyte transformation into proliferating blast cells.[10]

 Vilon Peptide and Coagulation

-Vilon Peptide and Cancer
+Vilon Peptide and Cancer Cells

 Conclusion